aabbtree77/miniguestlog/README.md

 ## Two Years Later: 2025

-November 18, 2025, the app got broken.
+November 18, 2025, the app broke due to 3rd party updates.
 Chrome shows that a fetch from render.com does not work, the log on render.com indicates two errors:

 - Newer TLS version is now required by MongoDB Atlas, but it is not supported by the Mongoose ORM deployed on render.com a year or two ago.
-Here I had to play with the Mongoose connection options in index.js, and nothing worked there.
-The solution turned out to be not to specify anything TLS related.
-Remove package-lock.json, rm -rf node_modules, npm install, git push origin main, `clean cache and redeploy manually` on render.com (one button click).
+Here I had to play with the Mongoose connection options in index.js, and nothing worked there. **Solution:**
+  - do not specify anything TLS related.
+  - remove package-lock.json,
+  - rm -rf node_modules,
+  - npm install,
+  - git push origin main,
+  - `clean cache and redeploy manually` on render.com (one button click).

-- render.com has managed to add two new IP addresses along with the old ones, which broke the connectivity to Atlas!
-The solution was to whitelist those new IPs of render.com on MongoDB Atlas.
+- render.com has managed to add two new IP addresses along with the old ones, which broke the connectivity to Atlas! **Solution:**
+  - whitelist those new IPs of render.com on MongoDB Atlas.

 - Replaced geoip-lite with maxmind/geoip2-node which now downloads a large file on render.com before running the app, a fragile part to watch out.

 ## Conclusion

-One can see why the web is so error-prone:
+The web is very error-prone and it is probably a very good idea to minimize the HTTP fetches:

-- MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.
+- Paths: MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again.

-- render.com adds new IPs which break MongoDB Atlas.
+- IPs: render.com adds new IPs which break MongoDB Atlas.

-- Broken Mongoose ODM due to updated TLS version (1.2).
+- Node packages: broken Mongoose ODM due to updated TLS version (1.2).

-- Manual "clear build cache and deploy" sometimes is needed on render.com.
+- Caching: manual "clear build cache and deploy" sometimes is needed on render.com.

 Would I recommend this stack, use it commercially?